twisted/klein/docs/introduction/1-gettingstarted.rst

 This introduction is meant as a general introduction to Klein concepts.

-All of the major code snippets can be found inside `Klein's GitHub repository <https://github.com/twisted/klein>`_, under ``docs/codeexamples``.
+All of the major code snippets can be found inside `Klein's GitHub repository <https://github.com/twisted/klein/tree/master/docs/codeexamples>`_.
-Everything should be as self-contained as possible, but not everything may be runnable.
+Everything should be as self-contained, but not everything may be runnable (for example, code that shows only a specific function).

 Installing